"If We Don't Win, You Don't Pay!"

 Medical staff members are responsible for monitoring patients while they are in their care.
 There are countless complications which could develop in medical cases where close attention is required in order to ensure that no further problems arise.
 Failure to monitor patients properly could result in injury or loss of life.

 Failure to Refer

-Our firm understands the role that greed can play when doctors choose not to lose patients by referring them to a hospital or a specialist.
+A primary care physician has a duty to recognize when a patient needs to be referred to a specialist or to a hospital or emergency room.
 You could be entitled to compensation if you were injured because a physician failed to refer you to someone who could have helped.

 Gastric Bypass Errors